 In either case, you’ll need to register for both federal and state tax identification numbers to ensure you’re paying any and all applicable sales, employment, and income taxes.
 Most ice cream trucks and kiosks will need an inspection and permit from the local health department.
 You can also expect to need a food vendor permit.
 Depending on the way you'll be running your utilities, you may need a permit from the utility provider if you'll be using shore energy or if you'll need to empty and clean a grease trap.

 You will also need to check with state and local agencies to see if there are restrictions to selling homemade ice cream.
 There are some areas that will not allow vendors to use raw milk, so you need to make sure you're in compliance with local codes.
 Codes may be less restrictive and permits easier to obtain if you'll simply be peddling pre-packaged ice cream novelties out of a mobile truck, but there may be noise ordinances that won't allow the music that draws crowds to ice cream trucks.

 No matter how simple or elaborate your ice cream shop is, you will need a great deal of equipment.
 Depending on how elaborate or exhaustive your menu is, your list of equipment needs may grow exponentially:

 - Storage: You'll need ways to store both dry and cold food items.
 At the very least, you'll need airtight storage bins to keep cones and waffle bowls fresh.
 You'll need shelves to keep those containers off the floor to keep the area organized and sanitary.

-- Refrigeration: Reach-in coolers are a must for trucks and small shops, while walk-in coolers and freezers will be necessary for larger venues.
+- Refrigeration: Reach-in coolers are a must for small shops, while walk-in coolers and freezers will be necessary for larger venues.

-- Cooking Equipmentoven.
-For creating your own cones, check into a waffle cone baker.
+- Cooking Equipment: If you're going to offer baked goods, you'll need an oven.
+For creating your own cones, check into a waffle cone maker.